DLX4/xf-fusion/README.md

-# image fusion algorithm implementation for infrared image and visible image
+# implement of infrared and visible image fusion algorithm